-Action # Title Description Total Funds Contributing

-1 ADMIN & EDUCATORS THAT SUPPORT THE ED PROGRAM EJE Middle Academy will employ a principal (shared with ES) and a total of 12 appropriately credentialed teachers for students in grades 6-8, to provide instruction in core subject areas: ELA, Math, Science, Social Studies, and Physical Education.
-Substitute Teachers will be employed to maintain continuity of instruction and prevent further interruptions to learning.
-EJEMA will provide students with a longer school day, longer school year \$1,442,814 Y

-including 179 instructional days exceeding CA state requirement of 175 instructional days.

-All teachers will participate in 9 days of intensive Summer Professional Development to prepare for the 2023-24 academic school year (12 days for new teachers), 3 non-instructional days during the academic year, including weekly professional development during the school year.

-2 MEASURING STUDENT PROGRESS - ASSESSMENTS EJEMA will implement assessments including universal screeners (diagnostic), interim, benchmark, formative, summative, in addition to state mandated assessments.
-Assessment data will be collected, disaggregated (student group, grade level and content area), and analyzed to measure and monitor student progress and identify student learning needs through a Multi-tiered System of Supports (MTSS). \$36,451 N

-NWEA MAP Reading: 3 times/year

-NWEA MAP Math: 3 times/year

-NWEA MAP Spanish Language Arts: 3 times/year

-NWEA MAP Science: 3 times/year

-State mandated assessments
+Action # Title Description Total Funds Contributing 1 ADMIN & EDUCATORS THAT SUPPORT THE ED PROGRAM EJE Elementary Academy will employ a principal (shared with MS) and a total of 25 appropriately credentialed classroom teachers for students in grades TK-5, to provide instruction in the following subject areas: ELA, SLA, Math, Science, Social Studies, and Physical Education.
+Substitute Teachers will be employed to maintain continuity of instruction and prevent further interruptions to learning. \$2,530,323 Y EJEEA will provide students with a longer school day, longer school year including 179 instructional days exceeding CA state requirement of 175 instructional days.
+All teachers will participate in 9 days of intensive Summer Professional Development to prepare for the 2023-24 (12 days for new teachers) academic school year, including weekly professional development during the school year.
+Summer professional development will focus on EL strategies, designated/integrated ELD, SEL, differentiation, and balanced literacy, and a deep dive analysis on student performance on state mandated assessments and NWEA MAP.
+2 MEASURING STUDENT PROGRESS - ASSESSMENTS EJEEA will implement assessments including universal screeners (diagnostic), interim, benchmark, formative, summative, in addition to state mandated assessments.
+Assessment data will be collected, disaggregated (student group, grade level and content area), and analyzed to measure and monitor student progress and identify student learning needs through a Multi-tiered System of Supports (MTSS). \$73,673 N NWEA MAP Reading (Gr 2-5): 3 times/year NWEA MAP Math (K-5): 3 times/year NWEA MAP Spanish Language Arts (Gr 2-5): 3 times/year NWEA MAP Science (Gr 5): 3 times/year State mandated assessments

-End of unit benchmark assessments

-Action # Title Description Total Funds Contributing The CA State Board of Education (SBE) has approved Northwest Education Administration (NWEA) Measures of Academic Progress (MAP) as a verified data source.
+End of unit benchmark assessments Reading Assessments Phonics Assessment BPST The Seesaw Platform and Google Classroom will be utilized for assessments and assignments.
+The CA State Board of Education (SBE) has approved Northwest Education Administration (NWEA) Measures of Academic Progress (MAP) as a verified data source.
 NWEA is a research-based computer adaptive assessment that is standards aligned and accurately reflects the student's level and measures growth over time.
 It provides teachers with accurate, and actionable evidence to help target instruction for each student or groups of students regardless of how far above or below they are from their grade level.
-3 ADDRESSING ACADEMIC NEEDS TO ACCELERATE LEARNING With the release of the 2022 CA Schools Dashboard, areas of academic concern are the learning and widening achievement gaps among our student groups including Unduplicated Pupils (UP) and SWD in ELA and Mathematics.
-A review and analysis of student assessment data indicates that reading comprehension patterned hindrance for struggling readers and there is a need to strengthen Tier 1 supports and ensure consistency with Tier 2 supports. \$67,121 N Teachers will provide Tier 1 and Tier 2 supports and receive training (see Goal 2, Action 1).
-Additional supplemental interventions that our students will have access to include but are not limited to: BrainPop MAP Accelerator for Math - aligns to each student's MAP assessment result NewsELA - target reading Lexile, gaps identified in NWEA MAP assessment.
-After school tutoring - provided by credentialed teachers Afterschool programming: academic & social enrichment Intersession Programming: academic tutoring/intervention Summer Programming: academic intervention/tutoring
+3 ADDRESSING ACADEMIC NEEDS TO ACCELERATE LEARNING With the release of the 2022 CA Schools Dashboard, areas of academic concern are the learning and widening achievement gaps among our student groups including Unduplicated Pupils (UP) and SWD in ELA and Mathematics and the school's eligibility for ATSI.
+A review and analysis of student assessment data indicates that reading comprehension continues to be an area of need for struggling readers and there is a need to strengthen Tier 1 supports and ensure consistency with Tier 2 supports.
+Teachers will continue to strengthen and implement phonics instruction and provide Tiered academic support. \$1,132,228 Y Instructional Aides will provide high dosage tutoring and support for our struggling learners.
+Additional supplemental interventions that our students will utilize include: • BrainPop • Reading A-Z • Freckles Math • Okapi